OZET: Background

 The principal sources of livelihood of the Jews in the Russian Empire were trade and small crafts.
 After the October Revolution, the Russian Civil War and instability and devastation that followed, these traditional occupations withered.
 Dictatorship of proletariat, War Communism and command economy were accompanied by persecution of those deemed class enemies or exploiters.
 As a result, in the early 1920s more than a third of the Jewish population of the USSR were officially counted as lishenets, disenfranchised people.
 A significant part of the population of shtetls (a small town with a large Jewish population in Central and Eastern Europe until the Holocaust), in former Pale of Settlement moved to big cities.

 Tasks and leadership

-In order to resolve socio-economic difficulties of the Russian Jews and promote agricultural labour among them, on January 17, 1925 the CPSU formally created a government committee, the Komzet, and a complementary public society, the OZET.
+In order to resolve socio-economic difficulties of the Russian Jews and promote agricultural labour among them, on January 17, 1925, the CPSU formally created a government committee, the Komzet, and a complementary public society, the OZET.

 While the land for new kolkhozes was contributed and distributed by the Soviet government via the Komzet, the job of the OZET was assisting the transfer of settlers to a new location, housebuilding, irrigation, training, providing them with cattle and agricultural tools, education, medical and cultural services.
 The funds were to be provided by private donations, charities and lotteries.

-The OZET was headed by respected Old Bolsheviks, not all of them Jewish: Yuri Larin, and later Semyon Dimanstein, and its board included such figures as Solomon Mikhoels and Vladimir Mayakovsky.
+The OZET was headed by respected Jewish Old Bolsheviks, not all of them Jewish: Yuri Larin, and later Semyon Dimanstein, and its board included such figures as Solomon Mikhoels, Vladimir Mayakovsky and Viktor Shklovsky.